Nanakuma Line: Fukuoka Airport extension

+To alleviate crowding due to increased passenger volume, plans were announced in 2026 to convert the presently 4-car Nanakuma Line to a 6-car line, with the city aiming to launch the phased operations of these 6-car train services from FY2030 onwards.
+Including the work needed to expand and modify platforms as well as upgrade train yards, the plans would cost an estimated 36 billion yen.

 Rolling stock

 The line currently employs four-car long 3000 series trains purchased in 2005 for the start of revenue service.
 There are 17 sets accounting for 68 cars.

 A further four sets were ordered in 2021.
 These sets, designated as 3000A series, feature a blue and green livery and were intended for an increase in service when the Nanakuma Line was extended from to in March 2023.